Riding SafeBike Safety Information

 Bike Park Policies

-- Children under 5 yrs are not permitted in the Bike Park.
+- Children under 5 yrs are not permitted in the Bike Park (unless under special circumstances as part of a Whistler Blackcomb lesson, accompanied by a Whistler Blackcomb instructor)

 The parent or guardian must sign the Bike Park waiver for the Child.
 Refer to the Ability Level Guide.